-DEQ will apply for the FFY 2022 Lead Service Line Replacement Capitalization Grant in the amount of \$40,192,000.00 approved by Congress, during SFY 2023.
-The subsidy from this allocation will be provided to only those communities that meet the state definition of Disadvantaged Community.
-During SFY 2023, \$19,694,080.00 (49% of the capitalization grant) will be available to Disadvantaged Communities as defined under Section VII.
-Part B Disadvantaged Communities within the IUP.
+At this time, DEQ does not plan to apply for the FFY 2023 LSLR Capitalization Grant approved by Congress.
+Instead, DEQ plans to expand and utilize funds made available by FFY 2022 LSLR Capitalization Grant.
+It is anticipated that the carryover from previous year (SFY 2023) be around \$31,300,000, \$10,300,000 of which under set asides.
+The subsidy from this funds will be provided to only those communities that meet the state definition of Disadvantaged Community.
+During SFY 2024, \$16,459,830.00 (the remaining of the 49% of the FFY 2022 capitalization grant) will be available to Disadvantaged Communities as defined under Section VII Part B Disadvantaged Communities within the IUP.
+The availability of this amound is subject to an entity, or entititeis, taking on a loan from this pot of funding.
 The amount of the loan forgiveness/grant provided will be as follows: